 Scented candles have been used for centuries in rituals to provide restful thoughts and medicinal healing.
 Today we use them as decorative focal points, aromatherapy, and to create ambiance.

 You can make your own candles or choose from dozens of scents.
-When making your selection, it is best to choose candles made from beeswax or soy and those without wicks that contain metal.
+When making your selection, it is best to choose candles made from beeswax, vegetable, or soy wax like the candles from Old Whaling Co and those without wicks that contain metal.
 Paraffin-based candles are made from petroleum that releases hydrocarbons or VOCs into the air.Continue to 5 of 8 below.

 05 of 08